 But at home, you can just relax and sing your favorite songs as loudly as you want!
-It doesn’t matter if you prefer Frank Sinatra, Lady Gaga or One Direction—as long as you sing in English, you’ll improve your speaking skills while having a good time.
+It doesn’t matter if you prefer Frank Sinatra, Beyoncé or Harry Styles—as long as you sing in English, you’ll improve your speaking skills while having a good time.

 Then, quiz yourself with the game Lyrics Training, where you fill in the missing words from the lyrics as the song plays.
 Next, sing along with the singer several times, and then finally you’re ready for the ultimate test (and perhaps the most fun part): singing karaoke!

 Luckily, you don’t need an expensive karaoke machine to sing karaoke.
 You can easily find karaoke songs on YouTube.
 Simply type the name of the song and artist, plus the word “karaoke” into the search field.
-For example, if you want to sing the classic song “One Way or Another” by Blondie, just type “One way or another blondie karaoke” into the YouTube search bar, and you’ll successfully find this video as the top result.
+For example, if you want to sing the classic song “One Way or Another” by Blondie, just type “One way or another blondie karaoke” into the YouTube search bar, and you’ll successfully find this video.